bayramn/perplexify-wikipedia/README.md

 2. Toggle **Developer Mode** on (top-right corner).

 ### 2. Load the Extension
 1. Clone this repository or download the source as a ZIP.
+You can also download CRX file from [google drive](https://drive.google.com/file/d/1anl0kJBio43YjZ81jUuVJJwL1Km3TS4d/view?usp=sharing).
 2. Extract the ZIP and locate the `dist` folder.
 3. In Chrome/Brave, click **Load unpacked** and select the `dist` folder.

 ---